grafana/cloud_documentation_plugin_docs/tutorials/linux/monitor-multiple-instances.md

 ![Dashboard](https://grafana.com/static/assets/img/blog/ansible-to-manage-agent3.png)

 Using the **Instance** dropdown in the dashboard, you can select from the hostnames where you deployed Grafana Agent and start monitoring them.

-## Summary

-The `grafana_agent` Ansible role makes it easy to deploy Grafana Agents across various machines at the same time and ultimately makes it easier to manage these deployments.
-This example showed agent deployments across 8 linux hosts, but it's possible to monitor more hosts using the Agent Role.
-To add monitor more linux hosts, update the `inventory` file and re-run the Ansible playbook (which can also be automated).

-To learn more about the Grafana Ansible collection, see its [GitHub repository](https://github.com/grafana/grafana-ansible-collection) or its [documentation](https://docs.ansible.com/ansible/latest/collections/grafana/grafana/index.html).